Rent safe and private dog parks hosted by locals

 Service dogs can change their handlers’ lives

-Training and caring for a service dog can come with a variety of financial, emotional, and other costs.
-Because of this, not everyone who lives with a psychiatric or physical disability is the right fit for an assistance animal — but many people are!
-Service dogs have helped more than 80 million American owners manage their medical conditions to achieve greater health, confidence, and freedom in their daily lives.
+Training and caring for a service dog can come with a variety of financial, logistical, and emotional costs.
+Because of this, not everyone who lives with a psychiatric or physical disability is the right fit for an assistance animal—but many people are!

 What is an anxiety service dog?